Edward Blyth

-Edward Blyth (23 December 1810 – 27 December 1873) was an English zoologist who worked for most of his life in India as a curator of zoology at the museum of the Asiatic Society of India in Calcutta.
+Edward Blyth (23 December 1810 – 27 December 1873) was an English zoologist who worked for most of his life in India as a curator of zoology at the Royal Asiatic Society of Bengal in Calcutta.

-Blyth was born in London in 1810.
-In 1841 he travelled to India to become the curator of the museum of the Royal Asiatic Society of Bengal.
 He set about updating the museum's catalogues, publishing a Catalogue of the Birds of the Asiatic Society in 1849.
 He was prevented from doing much fieldwork himself, but received and described bird specimens from A.O.
-Hume, Samuel Tickell, Robert Swinhoe and others.
+Hume, Samuel Tickell, Robert Swinhoe among others.

-He remained as curator until 1862, when ill-health forced his return to England.
 His Natural History of the Cranes was published posthumously in 1881.